-Fountain Room: A 2,000-square-foot, air-conditioned room suitable for meetings, parties, receptions, reunions, showers, and other special events (available for rental).
+A 2,000-square-foot, air-conditioned room suitable for meetings, parties, receptions, reunions, showers, and other special events (available for rental).
 Features large windows looking out over the park's lake.
-Capacity 125.
+Accommodates up to 100 (75 seated).
 Includes tables and chairs and can be configured according to your needs.
 Wi-Fi is available at this location.

 View a graphic map of the park.

 In the early 1930s, Frederick C. Peters, the son of a successful Missouri shoe manufacturer, moved to South Florida and bought a piece of land in what is now the City of Plantation.
 The Peters family later leased the property to the state, which established the University of Florida USDA Plantation Experiment Station for conducting research on the spread of the citrus blackfly.
 Using a grant from the Federal Land and Water Conservation Fund, the county and city jointly acquired the land in 1977.
 By the time the property, then known as the Peters Tract, opened as a park in December 1984, it had been renamed Plantation Heritage at the city's request.
 (The family name lives on in Peters Road, which runs along the southern edge of the park.)